JanusMaple/COCOData_Writer/README.md

 # COCOData_Writer
-Able to help generate coco data in json file
+Able to help autimatically generate COCO data in a .json file.
+Examples to be found in COCOData_Utility.py